reactor81/verblingFlux3/README.md

 watch: npm run watch

+start webserver: npm run webserver

 ### Usage

-Connect to http://localhost:5000/submissions/verbling/index.html in Chrome.
+After starting the webserver with 'npm run webserver', connect to http://localhost:5000/submissions/verbling/index.html in Chrome.
 Click 'Allow' if Chrome prompts you for permission to use your camera and microphone.
 Invite other friends in other spaceships (computers) to also run their own servers (npm run webserver required, the websocket server is optional and only need for Obi-Wan updates) and connect to http://localhost:5000/submissions/verbling/index.html from their machines.
 Enjoy group video + audio chat together.
 If you have no friends or they do not have spaceships, you can test using multiple tabs, however, depending on your spaceship configuration, there is likely to be only 1 camera feed..

 Enjoy video chatting with Chewy, Yoda, Leia and Luke on the left.
-Note that Jar Jar Binks could not get his spaceships video camera to work so he is text chat only.
-Han Solo has grown shy in his old age and is also text chat only.
+Note that Jar Jar Binks could not get his spaceship video camera to work so he is text chat only.
+Han Solo has grown shy in his old age is text chat only as well.

 ### Author